Milliways2/gpioread/README.md

 This can be downloaded using git clone https://github.com/Milliways2/Pi.GPIO.git

-Both alternates require Code and constants imported from gpioread.py
+Alternate requires Code and constants imported from gpioread.py